ava/use-http/docs/README.md

   // called when the request times out
   onTimeout: () => {},

-  // if you have a global `url` set up, this is how you can add to it
-  path: '/path/to/your/api',

   // this will tell useFetch not to run the request if the list doesn't haveMore. (pagination)
   // i.e. if the last page fetched was < 15, don't run the request again